-The relatively newly reconstructed pedestrian area of the Place de la Bastille will also have an “enchanted forest” decorated with holiday lights, a few wooden chalets selling sweet and savory treats, a free carrosel for the kids 11am-9pm, and visits from Père Noël on Wed, Sat, Sun 1-7pm (daily during the school holidays).
+The pedestrian area of the Place de la Bastille will have an “enchanted forest” decorated with holiday lights, a few wooden chalets selling sweet and savory treats, a free carrousel for the kids 11am-9pm, and visits from Père Noël on Wed, Sat, Sun 1-7pm (daily during the school holidays).

 - Dec 26- Jan 2

 The Musée des Arts Forains (Carnival Arts Museum) at Les Pavillons de Bercy (53 Avenue des Terroirs de France, 12th) is a private museum of carnival rides and decorations usually closed to the general public (the venue can be hired for private events).
 It’s exceptionally open for the holidays for the annual Festival du Merveilleux, decorated in winter wonderland style, with antique merry-go-rounds, carnival games, automatons, and live magicians and jugglers.
 Book online in advance to secure your spot!
 Tickets €18.80 (€12.80 kids 3-12), includes two tickets for the rides.
 There are hot drinks and food like onion soup served in the garden outside, so dress warm to enjoy it fully!